MianReplicate/Custom-Flags-Framework/SYNTAX-INFO.md

+# Terminology (IMPORTANT)
+When I say "data", I am talking about both FLAGS and MESHES/ACCESSORIES.

-# How to add flags to teams
+# How to Add Datas to Teams

 To set up your configuration, first start up the "Flag Viewer" map.
 Then press A once you've loaded in.
 Afterwards, read the following instructions.

-## Assigning by Flag Name
+## Assigning by Name
-Search for the flag you want and click it.
+Search for the data you want and click it.
 This will add it to your output to the top.
 Once you've finished configuring, copy your output.
-Then leave the game, go to the CONFIGURATION menu for the framework mutator, and paste your output into either "Eagle Flag(s)" or "Raven Flag(s)".
+Then leave the game, go to the CONFIGURATION menu for the framework mutator, and paste your output into either Eagle or Raven.
+Meshes go in accessory outputs and flags go in flag outputs.

 Keep in mind that you can add MULTIPLE flags to a team.
-For instance, if you capture a flag and the team has multiple flags, a random one will be chosen for the capture point.
+Bots are randomly assigned flags to them upon spawning in.
+The capture points they capture will have its flag texture changed to whatever the bot's assigned flag is.

+You can also assign MULTIPLE meshes to a bot.
+However, bot meshes are only assigned ONCE when the game starts.
+They are not changed upon bot respawned.
+This is due to how Ravenfield handles accessories.

 <img src="https://i.imgur.com/czXAVYu.png">

-This would assign Belgium and Brazil to the team with this config.
+This assigns Belgium and Brazil to the team with this config.

 ## Assigning by Commands (OPTIONAL, ADVANCED)
 **WARNING: This sort of configuration is advanced and you might get lost.
 This is not required to learn.
 However it CAN be super useful if you are a person looking to create some interesting configurations.**

 So what are commands all about?
-Well, to begin with, they can let you RANDOMIZE the flags that you have for a team.
+Well, to begin with, they can let you RANDOMIZE the datas that you have for a team.
 They also let you override the team colors/names set up for a flag material.
-You could also use them to grab every single flag from a flag pack that you have!
-Yes, that means you would NOT have to add every single flag manually from a flag pack separated by commas IF you wanted every single flag.
+You could also use them to grab every single data from a pack that you have!
+Yes, that means you would NOT have to add every single data manually from a pack separated by commas IF you wanted every single data.

 If the above has enticed you, then you are in the right spot!
 If not, you can back away from this configuration method.
 Otherwise, carry on.